Wayne-Ca/unpack/README.md

 October 4, 2023

-I have made the changes to the disk image files so the source, pretty print and I-Code modules reflect the change tp the decode and instruction modules allowing the EXEC file access mode to be properly decoded.
+I have made the changes to the disk image files so the source, pretty print and I-Code modules reflect the change to the decode and instruction modules allowing the EXEC file access mode to be properly decoded.